Affaire St FleurCasimir

 If the prime minister refuse, he should get a vote of censure, and appeal to the president directly to get rid of these police officers.

-Topic: Congress VS The Police Affaire StFleurCasimir
+The topic is: Congress VS The Police Affaire StFleurCasimir

 Messages in this topic